 Starting Year Three

 We are a large Junior School who are proud to specialise in child centred key stage two outcomes.
 Willesborough Infant School and Willesborough Junior School have worked closely together for many years as link schools.
-We are pleased to say that this close relationship has just become formalised, as the two schools have now become a Federation of Willesborough Schools.
+We are pleased to say that this close relationship has now developed futher, as the two schools have now become the Federation of The Willesborough Schools.

 We want your child to have the best possible transition from key stage one to key stage two.
 There are many opportunities for infant children and their families to experience junior school activities and events and for year two children the experiences they have increases significantly throughout the year.

 Our transition programme throughout May, June and July offers the following;

 - Year Three Welcome Sessions for parents and children